 About Fort Lauderdale:

 “Fort Lauderdale is famous for its beaches, arts, culture and events.
 From shopping on Las Olas Boulevard, to gondola rides on the canals, to a historic riverfront.
 Just two miles north of Port Everglades, you can experience a landscaped beachfront promenade, with its signature white wave wall and brick paved path.
-Across the street, visit luxury hotels, and enjoy shopping or dining or a narrated 90-minute amphibious tour of quaint Las Olas Boulevard, historical districts, and the mansions and yachts dotting Millionaires Row.
+Across the street, visit luxury hotels, and enjoy shopping or dining or a narrated water taxi tour of quaint Las Olas Boulevard, historical districts, and the mansions and yachts dotting Millionaires Row.
 Stop at the Stranahan House, a preserved 1900s home furnished with antiques of the era.
 Or "follow the red brick road" of Riverwalk, the landscaped park, to the Arts and Entertainment District.
 Trying to stay fit?
 Dive into the Atlantic, hike into the Everglades or enjoy a workout and healthy fare at a resort spa.”